Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module5.md

     >**Note:** To check the region of your Azure DevOps organization, navigate to **Azure DevOps > Organization Settings**.
 There, you will find the region where it was created.

-1. On the Select Plans page ,keep everything as default and click on **Next: Configure Access**.
+1. On the Select Plans page, keep everything as default and click on **Next: Configure Access**.

 1. Select **Authorize** and ensure you're authorizing the correct Azure Tenant by using the drop-down menu in Azure DevOps and verifying you're in the correct Azure Tenant in Defender for Cloud.
 In the popup dialog, read the list of permission requests and then select **Accept**.